-One of Northern Ireland’s most famous muraling icons, Eddie The Trooper, this one in Bond’s Street (sometimes Bonds Street), London-/Derry/Doire.
+One of loyalism’s most famous muraling icons – paradoxically of the peace-time era – is Eddie The Trooper.
+This one is in the Waterside’s Bond’s Place, London-/Derry/Doire.
 For others in other locations, see Eddie Lives.

 The first part of the words above the board come from the last paragraph of this WWI order: “There must be no retirement.
 With our backs to the wall and believing in the justice of our cause each one of us must fight on to the end”.

 The last sentence of Haig’s order is not included; instead we here have “We determine the guilty.
 We decide the punishment.” which appears to be the motto of a “fantasy tabletop war game” Warhammer 40,000.